 The Next Step

-You can also keep learning about UI design by taking another class, for instance, one that focuses on more advanced skills or specialty UI design skills.
-In UI design, constant learning is an important part of being successful.
+You can also continue learning about UI design by taking another class such as one that focuses on advanced or specialty skills.
+In UI design, continual learning is an important part of success.
 In an article titled “What Are the Best Ways to Stay Up-To-Date on User Experience and User Interface Design Trends?”
 LinkedIn explains, “Learning new skills can help you adapt to changing user needs, expectations, and behaviors, as well as leverage new technologies and tools.”
 Many experienced UI Designers stress that when you work in this field, you can expect the learning process to be lifelong.

 Learn UI Design with Noble Desktop

-Noble Desktop is based in New York City and offers a number of different UI design-related classes, with both short courses that can help you quickly master the basics, and longer, more comprehensive programs that are intended to prepare you for a career in this field.
-Its classes can be taken in person at its Manhattan facility or in a live online format.
+Noble Desktop, based in New York City, offers a variety of UI design-related classes, including both short courses to quickly master the basics and longer, comprehensive programs designed to prepare you for a career in this field.
+Its classes can be taken in-person at its Manhattan facility or in a live online format.
 Noble Desktop is licensed by the New York State Education Department.
 All courses include a certificate of completion and the option of a free retake within one year.

-One of Noble’s most popular UI design classes is the UI Design Certificate, which is a multi-week course where you’ll learn about composition, typography, color, interactivity, user interface elements, best practices, and all the other things you’ll need to understand in order to work in UI design.
+One of Noble’s most popular UI design classes is the UI Design Certificate, a multi-week course where you’ll learn about composition, typography, color, interactivity, user interface elements, best practices, and all the other things you’ll need to understand to work in UI design.
 You’ll learn to retouch photos in Photoshop, use Adobe Illustrator’s drawing tools to create graphics, icons, and logos, and create UI designs and prototypes using Figma.
-You’ll also create a portfolio of website and app designs that you can show to potential employers or clients.
-This class also comes with eight one-on-one mentoring sessions that you can use to work on challenging concepts, review your portfolio, or receive professional advice about applying and interviewing for jobs.
+You’ll also create a portfolio of website and app designs to showcase to potential employers or clients.
+This class also comes with eight one-on-one mentoring sessions to help you work on challenging concepts, review your portfolio, or receive professional advice about applying and interviewing for jobs.

 Noble Desktop also offers a UX & UI Design Certificate.
 This course covers the fundamentals of both UI and UX design.
 You’ll learn how to conduct user research and testing.
 You’ll also learn to design digital products and build clickable prototypes using Figma.
 In addition, as part of the class, you’ll work on projects that you can include in your design portfolio.
 The class comes with six one-on-one mentoring sessions.

-Another option is the Web Design Certificate, which includes instruction in UI design.
-In this class, you’ll learn to use Figma for designing UI, you’ll build websites with WordPress, and you’ll work on a variety of coding skills.
-You’ll also learn how to use Git to track changes in your code and to collaborate with other developers, JavaScript for animation and interaction, and Bootstrap for building layouts.
+Another option is the Web Design Certificate, which includes UI design instruction.
+In this class, you’ll learn to use Figma for UI design, build websites with WordPress, and work on various coding skills.
+You’ll also learn how to use Git to track code changes, collaborate with other developers, use JavaScript for animation and interaction, and build layouts with Bootstrap.
 Eight one-on-one mentoring sessions are included.

-Noble Desktop also offers classes in Figma, which is a popular UI design tool.
-The Figma Bootcamp takes a number of days to complete.
-In this bootcamp, you’ll learn a variety of Figma skills including optimizing designs for mobile, tablet, and desktop screens, extracting image assets, designing on grids, and sharing designs with clients.
+Noble Desktop also offers classes in Figma, a popular UI design tool.
+The Figma Bootcamp takes several days to complete.
+In this bootcamp, you’ll learn a variety of Figma skills, including optimizing designs for mobile, tablet, and desktop screens, extracting image assets, designing on grids, and sharing designs with clients.
 You’ll also learn to create animations and build interactive prototypes.
-In addition, the class covers components, and working with team libraries.
+The class also covers components and working with team libraries.

-Another Figma option is the Figma Masterclass, which will take you from a beginner to an advanced level.
-In this class, you’ll learn to create UI and UX designs for websites and apps, designing layouts that are optimized for various devices.
+Another Figma option is the Figma Masterclass, which will take you from beginner to advanced level.
+In this class, you’ll learn to create UI and UX designs for websites and apps, designing layouts optimized for various devices.
 You’ll also learn to build interactive prototypes, make animations, use components, work with team libraries, and use conditionals.